SU_A_08

 [i] What was the most difficult thing in Dutch?

-[i] What about listening and speaking?
+[i] How about listening and speaking?

 [r] They are easy, but not very easy.
 I got excellent marks in oral exams, but writing is very difficult.